Skip to main content

 • gameplay

-• “Level design and gameplay is the highlight; it's pretty cool coming back to the big open wall level with more movement mechanics later on and finding new ways to get around the map, along with some curated linear maps every now and then.”
+• “Level design and gameplay are the highlight, it's pretty cool coming back to the big open wall level with more movement mechanics later on and finding new ways to get around the map, and some more curated linear maps every now and then.”

-• “You're given many new and old tools to play with, and some encounters really test your creativity; the new movement mechanics add a whole new layer of depth to all of it.
-There's a feeling of joy when you figure out how to finagle shortcuts using wall runs and double jumps, similar to the experience in Dishonored.”
+• “You're given so many new and old tools to play with and some encounters really test your creativity, and the new movement mechanics add a whole new layer of depth to all of it; there's a feeling of joy you get when you figure out how to just barely finagle a shortcut that you weren't sure was possible using wall runs and double jumps which I've only found in Dishonored up to this point.”

 • “Mechanics sometimes don't work, combat design is bad, Styx's abilities feel unsatisfying a lot of the time and the level design can make you tear your hair out.”